cooper/juno/README.md

 interface makes it easy to add special rules for certain IRC software and also features inheritance of properties for derivative software.
-As usual, there were astounding improvements to [TS6](doc/ts6.md) and even some enhancements to JELP. janet was also the last release before adopting a new and improved versioning system.
+As usual, there were astounding improvements to [TS6](doc/ts6.md) and even some enhancements to JELP.

-* [__mihret__](https://github.com/cooper/juno) (juno12): mihret is a
+* [__dev__](https://github.com/cooper/juno) (juno13): Yet to be named, the next
-continuation of janet and is the current version under active development.
+release will be based on the current git, a continuation of mihret under active development.

 # Information